Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Introduction

 We find that there are large differences between privacy labels and privacy policies.
-Most prominently, according to Polisis' analysis of the privacy policies, nearly 287$\pm196$K {\em more} apps may be performing some amount of data linking than the number of apps that reported similar data collection in the labels.
-More alarming, (97$\pm30$\%) apps that report no data collection in their privacy label have statements in their privacy policy to the contrary.
-In many cases mislabeling vary from the privacy policy in terms of the kinds of data that is collected, particularly around app functionality and analytics, or ``other'' functionality not prescribed by a privacy label.
+Most prominently, according to our analysis of the privacy policies, nearly 228K {\em more} apps may be performing some amount of data linking than the number of apps that reported similar data collection in the labels.
+More alarming, 97\% of apps that report no data collection in their privacy label have statements in their privacy policy to the contrary.
+In many cases, mislabeling varies from the privacy policy regarding the kinds of data collected, particularly around app functionality and analytics or ``other'' functionality not prescribed by a privacy label.

 We also compared free and paid apps.
-While paid apps use fewer privacy labels compared to free apps, the policies tell a different story: only 6\% of paid apps report collecting data that is linked to users, but the policies suggest that 83$\pm38$\% apps perform such collection.
-We further analyzed privacy-relevant data practices that aren't covered by privacy labels.
-We found that while most apps (81\%) had a self-assigned content rating of 4+, on the App Store, to indicate age appropriateness and enforce parental controls.
-Of these apps, only 46$\pm0.01$\% of such apps had a policy in place to handle data collected from children.
-Our case study further reveals that their policy might just be to claim no responsibility of collecting and handling data collected from users under 13 years of age.
-We also employ a similarity metric and identify that 58\% of evaluated apps potentially make use of templates, providing insight into a possible source of discrepancies.
-We further analyzed the network traffic from 30 apps, showing that their data collection practices diverge from those declared in privacy labels and privacy policies.
+While paid apps use fewer privacy labels compared to free apps, the policies tell a different story: only 4\% of paid apps report collecting data that is linked to users, but the policies suggest that 76\% paid apps perform such collection.
+We further analyzed privacy-relevant data practices that are not covered by privacy labels.
+We found that most apps (76\%) had a self-assigned content rating of 4+ on the App Store to indicate age appropriateness and enforce parental controls.
+Of these apps, only 50\% of such apps had a policy in place to handle data collected from children.
+Our case study further reveals that their policy might be to claim no responsibility for collecting and handling data collected from users under 13 years of age.
+We also employ a similarity metric and identify that 65\% of evaluated apps potentially use templates, providing insight into a possible source of discrepancies.
+We further analyzed the network traffic from 30 apps, showing that their data collection practices diverged from those declared in privacy labels and privacy policies.